ibm-cloud-docs/activity-tracker/architecture-workload-isolation.md

 The datastore component stores data, alerts, and user metadata.

-The logging UI is the front-end component where users can monitor and manage logs from hosts through dashboards, views, screens, and alerts.
+The UI is the front-end component where users can monitor and manage logs from hosts through dashboards, views, screens, and alerts.